napmany/llmsnap/docs/examples/aider-qwq-coder/README.md

 ## Advanced, Dual GPU Configuration

-If you have _dual 24GB GPUs_ you can use llama-swap profiles to avoid swapping between QwQ and Qwen Coder.
+If you have _dual 24GB GPUs_ you can use llmsnap profiles to avoid swapping between QwQ and Qwen Coder.

-In llama-swap's configuration file:
+In llmsnap's configuration file:

 1. add a `profiles` section with `aider` as the profile name
 2. using the `env` field to specify the GPU IDs for each model